WaiYanNyeinNaing/Diabetic-Detection-Using-Gaussian-Naive-Bayes-Model/README.md

 scikitplot
 #########################################################################################

-The test dataset we will use in this repository is the diabetics dataset (diabetics_data.csv) taken from https://github.com/danfitz7/MLProject1/tree/master/Data.
+The train & test dataset we will use in this repository is the diabetics dataset (diabetics_data.csv) taken from https://github.com/danfitz7/MLProject1/tree/master/Data.